Times change and my website needed to change too. To see the 2020 update of this page click this link

 compulsive behavior (OCD).
 Their statistical

-analysis of the lifestyles of 368 dogs seemed to suggest that received
+analysis of the lifestyles of 368 dogs appeared to suggest that dogs receiving

-vitamin-mineral supplements were less likely to have this problem.
+vitamin-mineral supplements were less likely to have that problem.

 When that factor was examined more closely, the authors found that